RoboticsInANutshell/ros2-tutorials/Documentation/ros2-tutorials-python.md

 ```
 source /opt/ros/<ros-distro>/setup.bash
 ```
 This ensures that ROS2 libraries are sourced every time you open a terminal, allowing you to use ROS2 functionality seamlessly.
+Obviously replace `<ros-distro>`with your distro.

 #### Automatically Source Your Workspace